 4 – Good.
 The application addresses the criterion well, but with several notable shortcomings.

 3 – Acceptable.
-While the application broadly addresses the criterion, but there are considerable weaknesses.
+The application broadly addresses the criterion, but there are considerable weaknesses.

 2 – Poor.
 The application addresses the criterion in an inadequate manner, or there are serious inherent weaknesses.